emunozh/smum/docs/1-um.rst

 Water
 ------

-Demand
+Water class: Water Demand
 ~~~~~~

-Computed as the sum of residential and non-residential water demand.
+Similar to Energy Flow, Water Demand is computed as the sum of different water
+consumers.
+In a city most water is consumed at the building level.
+Therefore
+total Water Demand (:math:`Q_W) is determined based on residential and
+non-residential water demand.

 .. math::